-$SettlingTime(DMCLKperiods) = 3 \times OSR_3 + (OSR_1 - 1) \times OSR_3$
+$$SettlingTime(DMCLKperiods) = 3 \times OSR_3 + (OSR_1 - 1) \times OSR_3$$

-The SINC1 filter following the SINC3 filter is only enabled for the high OSR settings (OSR > 512).
+The SINC1 filter following the SINC3 filter is only enabled for the high OSR settings.
 This SINC1 filter provides additional rejection at a low cost with little modification to the -3 dB bandwidth.
-The resolution (number of possible output codes expressed in powers of two or in bits) of the digital filter is 24-bit maximum for any OSR and data format choice.
-The resolution depends only on the OSR[2:0] settings in the CONFIGO register per Table 5-3.
+The resolution (number of significant bits) of the digital filter is a 24-bit maximum for any OSR and data format choice.
+The resolution depends only on the OSR[2:0] settings in the CONFIG0 register per Table 5-4.
 Once the OSR is chosen, the resolution is fixed and the output code respects the data format defined by the WIDTH_DATA[1:0] setting in the STATUSCOM register (see Section 5.5 "ADC Output Coding").